rivernews/appl-tracky-api/README.md

         - [x] Create the `Company` table, and create required related tables.
         - [x] Setup relationships and fields.
 No need to fill in arguments yet.
             - **Change `OneToMany` to `ForeignKey`**: `OneToMany` relationship [should be implemented by `ForiegnKey`](https://stackoverflow.com/a/6929269/9814131), which is `ManyToOne`.
 So put the foreign key at the other side, then you can use reverse lookup to acheive `OneToMany`.
+            - In a model, if you have two fields using foreign key or one to one to point to external model, you have to specify argument `related_name` to avoid [reverse lookup crash](https://stackoverflow.com/questions/26955319/django-reverse-accessor-clashes/26955340).
         - Complete arguments for models:
             - [x] nullability. ([`blank` vs `null` explained](https://stackoverflow.com/questions/8609192/differentiate-null-true-blank-true-in-django)) Does it make sense to not have a value in database for that field?
                 - [x] Exceptions: If `CharField` or `TextField`, no need for `null=`.
 Is forced to empty string if not specifying value.
+                - Exception: `ManyToMany` cannot set `null=`, [no effect](https://stackoverflow.com/questions/18243039/migrating-manytomanyfield-to-null-true-blank-true-isnt-recognized).
             - [x] blank? required or not upon user input
             - [x] default?
                 - [x] uuid - use version 4. also set editable to `False`.